Greek islands with a warmer climate to visit during the winter

 The best Greek islands for a winter trip

-It may be winter, but the sea is beautiful all year round!
-This means that regardless of the season, Greece offers a variety of welcoming destinations with distinctive landscapes and experiences.
+It may be winter soon, but the sea is beautiful all year!
+This means that, whatever the season, Greece has a wide range of welcoming destinations with distinct landscapes and experiences to offer.

-Here are 6 Greek islands perfect to visit off-season:
+Here are 6 Greek islands to visit off-season:

 Greece’s largest and most southerly island, Crete has mild and sunny weather throughout winter; in fact, it has some of the warmest winter weather in Europe with average highs generally around 15-16°C and average lows around 9-11°C. This makes it easy to get out and see everything this island has to offer.